lucasvazq/cushead/.github/ISSUE_TEMPLATE/bug_report.md

 ## Files

-Attach the files used or upload their contents into separated code blocks.
+Attach the files used or upload their contents into separated code blocks identified with titles.